adlinzahid/SafeDrive/README.md

 Design an android mobile app that can help drivers improve their driving behaviour using flutter and deploy on Google PlayStore.

 ## Project Objective
 The objective of this application is to improve user's behaviour in driving.
 SafeDrive app will track and analyse the user's driving by tracking the amount of hardbrakes the drive did because driver does not maintain a good distance with the car in front, and the number of sharp turns done by the driver due to last minute decision and also for speeding.
 Users can log trips by starting drive and the trip will be analysed for feedbacks.
+Through this feedback message, user can drive more carefully the next time.

 ## Target User

-This app target users who drive a car and want to monitor their driving behaviour so that they can improve their driving.
+Target users for SafeDrive is someone who wants to monitor their driving behaviour so that they can improve their driving.
 This way, users (drivers) can avoid getting fined for speeding or damage their car due to hardbrakes or sharp turns that may harm the car internally or externally.

+## Deployment Platform
+SafeDrive will be deployed on Google Playstore.
+Phone compatibility; all Android(8+) devices that have gps sensor because this app will be utilising the device's sensors.

 ---